damccorm/DistributedGraphProcessingSystem/README.md

 # Suite of Algorithms

-For simplicity's sake, this system includes implementations of several common algorithms.
+This system includes implementations of a suite of algorithms.

 ## Single Source Shortest Path